-Objectives: Determining the effective factors on breastfeeding self-efficacy can be helpful in designing the promoting interventions of this behavior.
-The aim of this study was to evaluate the breastfeeding self-efficacy predictors in mothers referred to health centers of Tabriz, Iran in 2015.
+Objectives: Determining the effective factors on breastfeeding self-efficacy can be helpful in designing the promoting interventions for this behavior.
+The aim of this study was to evaluate the predictors of breastfeeding self-efficacy in mothers referred to health centers of Tabriz, Iran, in 2015.

-Materials and Methods: This cross-sectional study was conducted on 220 breastfeeding women with 4-to-6 month infants.
+Materials and Methods: This cross-sectional study was conducted on 220 mothers breastfeeding 4-to-6-month babies.
 Cluster sampling was used in this study.
 Breastfeeding self-efficacy scale (BSES), The Iowa Infant Feeding Attitude Scale (IIFAS), social support via Personal Resource Questionnaire (PRQ-85) and researcher-made questionnaire of knowledge were used to collect data.
-Multivariate linear regression model was used to determine predictors of breastfeeding self-efficacy.
+Multivariate linear regression model was used to determine the predictors of breastfeeding self-efficacy.

-Results: Mean (standard deviation) of breastfeeding self-efficacy was 138.7 (11.9) out of the achievable score range of 33-165 and about 90% of women had high breastfeeding self-efficacy.
-There was a significant statistical correlation between breastfeeding self-efficacy and social support, knowledge and attitude (p< 0.001).
-According to multivariate linear regression model, the variables of social support, attitude, knowledge and husband?s age were identified as predictors of breastfeeding self-efficacy.
+Results: Mean (standard deviation) of breastfeeding self-efficacy was 138.7 (11.9) out of the achievable score range of 33-165 and about 90% of the women had high breastfeeding self-efficacy.
+There was a significant statistical correlation between breastfeeding self-efficacy and social support, knowledge and attitude (P < 0.001).
+According to multivariate linear regression model, the variables of social support, attitude, knowledge and husband?s age were identified as the predictors of breastfeeding self-efficacy.

-Conclusion: According to the importance of breastfeeding for maternal health, providing strategies to enhance knowledge, improve attitude and sensitize community are essential as these important factors affect breastfeeding self-efficacy.
+Conclusions: According to the important role of breastfeeding in maternal health, providing strategies to enhance knowledge, improve attitude, and sensitize community deems essential; as these important factors affect breastfeeding self-efficacy.

 Cite By, Google Scholar